akash-network/website/src/content/Blog/deploy-apps-from-github-on-akash-network-seamlessly/index.md

 - Astro.js
 - Vue.js

-## Key Features That Set Our Tool Apart
+## Key Features That Set this Tool Apart

 This deployment tool isn't just about automating processes; it's about enhancing your workflow and productivity.
 Here’s what it offers: